matkv/matkv.github.io/Android.md

 ### Principles of Navigation

 * There's always a starting place - the screen that the user sees when they open the app and the last screen they see when returning to the launcher.
+Apps have a fixed starting location.
 * You can always go back - last in / first out.
 Here we have our stack again: the current destination is at the top of the stack and the destination we started from is at the bottom.
 * Up goes back - the up botton in the action bar and the back button work the same way when navigating within our app's task.
 The back button will also navigate out of the app.
 When the user is at the start of the destination, the up button should **not** be shown.